Skip to content

 5. Uploads the archive to the configured storage backend

-6. When scanning is enabled, runs a binary scan (trivy rootfs) against the extracted provider binary and stores findings in Version.status.binaryScan; resolves the provider's source repository (explicit override → OpenTofu registry lookup → heuristic fallback) and runs a source scan (trivy fs), storing deduplicated results in Provider.status.sourceScan
+6. When scanning is enabled, runs a binary scan (trivy rootfs) against the extracted provider binary and stores findings in Version.status.binaryScan; resolves the provider's source repository (explicit override → OpenTofu registry lookup → heuristic fallback), writes the resolved URL to Provider.status.resolvedSourceRepository, and runs a source scan (trivy fs) storing results in Version.status.sourceScan (deduplicated across OS/architecture variants of the same version)

 7. If blockOnCritical or blockOnHigh is configured, halts reconciliation for any version with findings at or above the threshold